2-Week Course

 An applicant must have documentation of relevant military or non-military work experience in accordance with Federal Aviation Regulation 65.77 to test for the FAA Airframe, Powerplant or both certifications as evidenced by the FAA authorized 8610-2 form.
 (This form authorizes the holder to take the FAA written exams and the oral and practical exams with as FAA Designated Mechanic Examiner.) as follows:

-• Photo ID with full name and address and birth certificate or passport are required for class enrollment and
+- Photo ID with full name and address and birth certificate or passport are required for class enrollment.

-• At least 30 months of practical experience concurrently performing the duties appropriate to both the airframe and powerplant ratings
+- At least 30 months of practical experience concurrently performing the duties appropriate to both the airframe and powerplant rating.

 Aviation Maintenance Technicians Needed Worldwide According to Boeing